Who doesn’t love a throwdown? Some friendly competition?

 But wait!!
 I need to compare this to some alternative.

-Everbank offers one of the highest interest rates on the market — 1.10% for the first 6 months, and 0.86% APR throughout the year – so this investment will be the benchmark comparison between “playing it safe” in a high-interest money market account.
+Everbank offers one of the highest interest rates on the market, so this investment will be the benchmark comparison between “playing it safe” in a high-interest money market account.

 They require $1,500 to open the account, so — to simplify things — I rounded up to $2,000, and I’ll divide my gains by half when I’m reporting the results on this blog.